 The Best Cookery Courses in the UK & Ireland

 Seafood School at The Sea, The Sea

-Hackney chef’s table The Sea, The Sea has launched a seafood-focused cookery school, with a focus on sustainability.
+Hackney chef’s table The Sea, The Sea recently launched a seafood-focused cookery school, with a focus on sustainability.
 The school teaches participants new techniques for cooking seafood, with themes so far including nose-to-tail fish and under-used species.
 Executive Chef Leandro Carreira will oversee the Seafood School, with courses including a tour of The Sea, The Sea’s site, a fishmonger-led overview of how to buy fish, hands-on demonstrations and a three-course lunch with wine.

 337 Acton Mews, London E8 4EA. theseathesea.net